longyan97/EyeglassFilter/README.md

 # Installation & Usage

-The program builds upon the virtual webcam funcitonality provided by [**pyvirtualcam**](https://github.com/letmaik/pyvirtualcam). pyvirtualcam supports virtual webcams in Windows, Linux, and MacOS.
-Please refer to pyvirtualcam's home page for the setup under different oprating systems.
+The program builds upon the virtual webcam functionality provided by [**pyvirtualcam**](https://github.com/letmaik/pyvirtualcam). pyvirtualcam supports virtual webcams in Windows, Linux, and MacOS.
+Please refer to pyvirtualcam's home page for the setup under different operating systems.

-The current blurring funcitonality employs Guassian filters from cv2.
+The current blurring functionality employs Gaussian filters from cv2.
 When using the program, simply specify the sigma of the filter to adjust the filter strength, as shown in the figure above.